parryc/thevoid/templates/leflan/language_tagalog.md

 Politeness is marked with `po` at the end of a sentence or phrase, ex. _magandang umaga po_:good morning (sir/ma'am).

+nga
+: comes after `na` in a sentence, converts commands into polite requests.
+Ex. _Ano nga ulit ang pangalan mo?_:What is your name again?

 ## Sentence Structure

 The basic structure of a Tagalog sentence is `PREDICATE TOPIC`, ex. _Kamusta ka?_. _Kamusta_ is the predicate (how are) and _ka_ (you) is the topic.

+ay
+: switches from Predicate + Topic to Topic + Predicate, ex. _Ang pangalan ko ay..._:My name is...

+### Negation

+_hindi_ negates sentences.
+Additionally, the pronoun comes before the verb.
+Ex. _Hindi ako nagasaslita_:I do not speak.